Safety 📅 2026-03-29 ⏱ 11 min read

 Screenshot from their dating profile or conversation.
 Crop it to focus on their face — the tighter the crop, the better the facial recognition works.

-2. Run Face Search
+2. Search the Photo

 3. Check the Results